 List of Feline Medical Services

 From kittenhood through old age, we know how to help you care for your cat.
-Dr. Cohn and our trained staff will advise you on preventive care to help your cat live a long and happy life.
+Our veterinarians and trained staff will advise you on preventive care to help your cat live a long and happy life.
 Advice on nutrition, vaccinations, dental care, grooming, and prevention of behavior problems is part of our wellness care for every patient.
 As always, your cat’s care will be individualized and tailored to your family’s needs.

 We know how scary it can be to have a sick cat.
 With timely appointments and the convenience of drop off services, your cat will be cared for as quickly as possible.
-Dr. Cohn will take the time needed to discuss your concerns, perform a thorough physical exam, and offer her recommendations for diagnostics and treatment based on her many years of experience.
+Our veterinarians will take the time needed to discuss your concerns, perform a thorough physical exam, and offer their recommendations for diagnostics and treatment based on their many years of experience.
 Together we will come up with a plan that works best for everyone involved.

 Behavior issues in cats are surprisingly common.
 If you are experiencing litter box issues, inter-cat aggression, or aggressive behavior towards people please call for an appointment.
 We want to help!